caverac/event-framework/docs/building-the-framework-2.md

 # Building the framework (Part II)

-In the previous section we discussed with detail the notions of Actual Occaion and Prehension, we also built core abstractions to represnet them in code.
+In the previous section we discussed with detail the notions of Actual Occasion and Prehension, we also built core abstractions to represnet them in code.
 To wire them up we created two simple disposable functions : `install(...)` and `run(...)` to help us bind prehensions to their subjects and run a simple breadth-first processing loop respectively.

 Now we can discuss the last piece of the puzzle: the Nexus, which will help us organize multiple occasions and route data between them.

 ## Nexus
 A nexus is a togetherness--a pattern or grouping--of actual occasions that are related by how they prehend one another.
-It is not a new fundamental unit (that’s the actual occasion); it’s the organized many formed by their relations.
+It is not a new fundamental unit (that's the actual occasion); it's the organized many formed by their relations.

 ### Key traits

-- **Many-made-one (pattern)**: A nexus is a set of occasions bound by relevant prehensions—“this lot hangs together.”
+- **Many-made-one (pattern)**: A nexus is a set of occasions bound by relevant prehensions—"this lot hangs together."
 - **Relational coherence**: The unity comes from recurrent relational patterns (who feels whom, how strongly, in what way).
 - **Not fundamental**: The actual occasion is the basic unit; a nexus is composed of occasions.
 - **Degrees & kinds**: There can be loose nexūs (fleeting clusters) or stable, rule-governed ones.
-A society is a special nexus with a persistent “social order” (a characteristic pattern that endures across many occasions).
+A society is a special nexus with a persistent "social order" (a characteristic pattern that endures across many occasions).
 - **Regioned/located**: A nexus can be described over a region (spatiotemporal, conceptual, organizational) where its pattern holds.
 - **Open-ended**: Membership can change as new occasions arise and old ones perish; the pattern can strengthen, weaken, bifurcate, or dissolve.